A Complete Guide to Loan Forgiveness for Nurses

 Public Service Loan Forgiveness

-The Public Service Loan Forgiveness (PSLF) program forgives the remaining balance on your Direct Loans after you’ve made 120 qualifying monthly payments under a qualifying repayment plan while working full-time for a qualifying employer.
+The Public Service Loan Forgiveness (PSLF) program forgives the remaining balance on your Direct Loans after you’ve made 120 qualifying monthly payments on your federal student loan under a qualifying repayment plan while working full-time for a qualifying employer.
 Only payments made after October 2007 qualify for the PSLF program.

 To be eligible for PSLF, you must be employed full time at a not-for-profit agency or a U.S. federal, state, local, or tribal government.
 Nursing is just one of the potential occupations that can fall under a PSLF program — your employer is what matters for this program, not the nature of your job.